Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 P718 | Plot independant variable on x - axis
 P719 | Don't use global variables
 P720 | Use CSV module
+P799 | Recommended function names are not detected.
+Plugin aborted

 ## Error Details
 For a more detailed description of the specific error.